dannikaml/regex-gist-repo/gist-template.md

 One of the important technologies that I'm currently exploring is regex.
 I'm creating this gist as a way to document and explore regex in more detail (and also as a homework assignment ((=  ).
 I hope that this will be helpful for any other new developers who are also looking for more info and/or knowledge as we continue on our learning journey's.

-As I continue to learn and explore new technologies, you can expect to see more projects and resources from me in the future!You can check those out here: [GitHub Profile: https://github.com/dannikaml](https://github.com/dannikaml)
+As I continue to learn and explore new technologies, you can expect to see more projects and resources from me in the future!
+You can check those out here: [GitHub Profile: https://github.com/dannikaml](https://github.com/dannikaml)